Puff-in/OfferID-Fixer/README.md

 # OfferID-Fixer
  This is a simple Python script that takes your Item ID in FurnitureData.json and copies it into the Offer ID, spitting out a file called new_FurnitureData.json.
-Replace your existing FurnitureData with this one, and purge your personal & Cloudflare Cache

 **Please install Python before continuing!** https://www.python.org/downloads/